 Effective internal communication is like a growing tree.
 It takes a long time of care and nurturing before it grows strong and resilient.

-Take an intranet, for example, we can have you up and running in a few days.
+Take an intranet, for example.
+We can have you up and running in a few days.
 You will be able to use the storyboard feature to publish the latest news and updates.
-To have your intranet fully functional and operational to include all relevant policies and documents, collaborative functions and a look and feel true to your organization, however, can take upwards of 30 days.
+To have your company intranet fully functional and operational to include all relevant policies and documents, collaborative functions, and a look and feel true to your organization, however, can take upwards of 30 days.

 So yes, there are short-term and quick-fix solutions to ease the blow.
 But only through long-term dedication will you be ready for whatever crisis hits next.

-You must be wondering, what does a fully functional intranet look like and what does that mean for crisis communication?
-Well, we reached out to a few clients to hear how they have been using their intranet as part of their crisis comms strategy over the past few months …
+You must be wondering, what does a fully functional intranet look like, and what does that mean for crisis communication?
+Well, we reached out to a few clients to hear how they have been using the advantages of an intranet as part of their crisis comms strategy over the past few months…

 “We try to put new content on the Storyboard to keep employees informed of new developments.
 Since the COVID-19 outbreak started becoming worse, we posted recommendations to protect yourself from spreading the virus, information about branch closures, and even a video of how to wash your hands by beloved TV-chef Alton Brown”– Avi Poje, training and education manager, Hughes Federal Credit Union